EndPointCorp/end-point-blog/2014/11/26/mysql-to-postgresql-migration-tips.html.md

 *** Note: because PostgreSQL does not have unsigned numeric types, if this feature is an important part of your data model you can/should add a CHECK constraint to the column in question to check that the value is non-negative.*

-A few other syntactic changes; MySQL's UNIQUE KEY in the CREATE TABLE statement needs to just be UNIQUE.
+A few other syntactic changes; MySQL’s UNIQUE KEY in the CREATE TABLE statement needs to just be UNIQUE.

 Some of the MySQL indexes were defined as FULLTEXT indexes as well, which was a keyword PostgreSQL did not recognize.
 We made note of these, then created just normal indexes for the time being, intending to review to what extent these actually needed full text search capabilities.